lockss/lockss-rtd-manual/docs/installing/running.rst

    scripts/install-lockss

-The installer will run through its phases, each of which is described in its own section below from :ref:`Checking K3s Prerequisites` (:numref:`Checking K3s Prerequisites`) to :ref:`Completion of the LOCKSS Installation Process` (:numref:`Completion of the LOCKSS Installation Process`).
+The installer will run through its phases, each of which is described in its own section below from :ref:`Checking System Prerequisites` (:numref:`Checking System Prerequisites`) to :ref:`Completion of the LOCKSS Installation Process` (:numref:`Completion of the LOCKSS Installation Process`).

 .. tip::